NTHU-EE-CV-2014-Fall/homework0/README.md

 # homework0

 ## Brief self-introduction [max 500 words]
-Hello Prof. Sun and TAs, I am a senior in EE department.<br>
+Hello Prof. Sun and TAs.
+My name is 陳邦亢, I am a senior in EE department.<br>
 Coding is cool, it makes me feel I'm creating a world(although the world is poor and small).
+There are lots of other cool things for me, like dancing, reading novels, playing drums.
 ## Why Computer Vision? [max 500 words]
 AI is the trend of the world now.
 And CV is an important way that machines used to get informations around.<br>
 It can also be apllied in many field, such as photo synthesis or effects.